By Daria Knupp, Content Marketing Manager

 We are hearing from industry professionals that the event budget is the number one priority for 2022.
 While budgets overall are staying the same, if not increasing, expectations and costs are rising.

-We reached out to a few event professionals to get tips on saving money on conferences and trade shows that your attendees won’t even notice!
+We reached out to a few event professionals to get event budget basics on conferences and trade shows that your attendees won’t even notice!

 Start Early with the Event Budget